zaibyte/zaipkg/orpc/README.md

 No compression on body, because the body may have been compressed, and it makes data integrity checking getting complex.

+Protocol must be not modified unless could get huge benefit.

 #### Optimization

 About what I've done, you could find in [otcp README](otcp/README.md).